MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 #### 2. The *for-loop* without *condition* expression

-Also we can omit *condition* part as well.
+Also, we can omit the *condition* part as well.

-By doing this, you have to break the loop at some point, otherwise it will run infinitely.
+By doing this, you have to break the loop at some point.
+Otherwise, it will run infinitely.

 ```javascript